 A Sport Fishing Licence is required by anyone intending to sport fish in Nunavut other than a beneficiary of the Nunavut Agreement.

-Licences are available from the Department of Environment Wildlife Offices or Fisheries and Oceans Canada, most sport fishing lodges, sporting goods, hardware and convenience stores, as well as certain offices of the Royal Canadian Mounted Police.
+Licences are available from the Department of Environment, Fisheries and Oceans Canada, most sport fishing lodges, and some retail stores.

 Non-resident anglers must obey the import laws of their country when returning home.
 Check with customs officials in your home country about regulations governing the importation and transportation of fish.